DelfiSpace/DelfiTLM/README.md

 4. Run the database migration to create the tables (only required the first time):
 `python manage.py migrate`

+5. Configure the `.env`` file with the preferred settings and add the website hostname.

 Note: remove `--build` to skip building the container, will use the cached one (last build)

 ## Testing